Market data suggests positive returns on Excelerate Energy Inc. (EE)

 Sponsored

-When it comes to the year-to-date metrics, the Excelerate Energy Inc. (EE) recorded performance in the market was -15.46%.
+When it comes to the year-to-date metrics, the Excelerate Energy Inc. (EE) recorded performance in the market was -13.52%.
+At the time of this writing, the total market value of the company is set at 2.54B, as it employees total of 175 workers.

 The Analysts eye on Excelerate Energy Inc. (EE)